Diary date: 9-10th October 2019 (days 8-9 so far).

 After last night’s strange experience in Sukhumvit, we begin the next day by sorting out tickets to Chiang Mai.
 We play around with the idea of visiting Ayatthuya or Sukhothai on the way up north, but ultimately decide we’re not interested in all those extra transport hours.
 The only bus we could book leaves from Chakrabongse road, an area just off of Khaosan Road littered with transport agencies.

-Reading back through my travel notes now, I wonder: can you imagine the impact COVID-19 has had on these areas?
-The industry must be decimated, the tourist-centric streets empty.
-And all the livelihoods affected?
-Harrowing.
+Reading back through my travel notes now, I wonder: can you imagine the impact COVID has had on these areas?
+The industry must be decimated, the tourist-centric streets empty, all those the livelihoods affected.
+Fuck.

 Skipping ahead through an exceedingly uneventful day, we find ourselves at the sleeper bus pickup location.
-Jess is here, we all stock up on Thai snacks for the journey.
-I leave my card in the ATM— idiot, I know —and just as I’m realising that I’ve walked off without it, already a Thai man is coming up behind me to hand it back.
-Faith in Thailand, after yesterday, is restored.
+J is here, we all stock up on snacks for the journey.
+I leave my card in the ATM—I’m an idiot, I know —and just as I’m realising that I’ve walked off without it, already a guy is running up behind me to hand it back.
+Respect, Thailand

 The journey is… fairly bad.
 As it’s nighttime, I can’t see any of the surroundings except occasional streetlights.
 The journey from Bangkok to Chiang Mai is supposed to be beautiful on the train at daytime, so I think I would do that instead if I could change the past.

 I can’t sleep for ages, and when I finally do it’s fleeting and intermittent.
 You know, that kind when you can’t accurately say for sure if you were ever asleep at all?

 Arriving to a beautiful morning in Chiang Mai